giantswarm/rfc/alias-forwarder-email-service/README.md

 Considering the pros and cons of each solution and the number of comments received, I believe we can proceed as follows:

-- Only use the support@giantswarm.io and urgent@giantswarm.io email addresses
+- Only use the support and urgent email addresses
 - With `support`, we only specify the customer name, so that the message is forwarded to the customer's Slack channel: `support+customer@giantswarm.io`
 - With `urgent`, we only specify the area, so that the message is forwarded to the correct area in Opsgenie: `urgent+area@giantswarm.io`.
 The areas are the following: